 There are online versions as well:

-- You can read the original story online by clicking the title at the beginning of this post.
+- You can read the original story online.

 - Read and hear it at Storynory.